Encouraging a physically active lifestyle

 Parents of children of all ages can be anxious about risk.
 However, even if parents are anxious about risk, it is important to encourage them to communicate with their child about physical activity in a positive way so that their own fears do not impact on the child’s activity levels.
 This will help to increase their child’s confidence.
 Parents can do this by supporting the child’s autonomy, competence and relatedness (to recap on these concepts refer to the communication module).
 See below for tips on how a parent can communicate positively about physical activity:

-- Parents should be encouraged to offer specific praise and encouragement to children while they are being active e.g. praising catching skills, encouraging a child to walk rather than be in a pushchair (relatedness and competence).
+- Offer specific praise and encouragement to children while they are being active e.g. praising catching skills, encouraging a child to walk rather than be in a pushchair (relatedness and competence).

-- It is important parents encourage their child to explore (they may need to be willing to step back and allow some risks – within a safe environment) (autonomy)
+- Encourage children to explore (they may need to be willing to step back and allow some risks – within a safe environment) (autonomy).

-- Parents should encourage children to do things for themselves (even if it does take longer) rather than be tempted to do it for them (competence).
+- Encourage children to do things for themselves (even if it does take longer) rather than be tempted to do it for them (competence and autonomy).

 For further ideas to help parents incorporate physical activity in their daily life, refer to infographic hand out.